Eboracum: Late Roman York

 The decline of Roman Britain in early fifth century AD led to significant social and economic changes all over Britain.
 Whilst the latest datable inscription referencing Eboracum dates from 237 AD, the continuation of the settlement after this time is certain.
 Building work in the city continued in the fourth century under Constantine and later Count Theodosius.
 The locally produced Crambeck Ware pottery arrived in Eboracum in the fourth century—the most famous form being intricately decorated buff-yellow "parchment ware" painted with bright shades of red.
 The effect of Constantine's religious policy allowed the greater development of Christianity in Roman Britain—a bishop of York named "Eborius" is attested here and several artifacts decorated with chi-rho symbols are known.
 Additionally, a small bone plaque from an inhumation grave bore the phrase SOROR AVE VIVAS IN DEO ("Hail sister may you live in God").

+The Trentholme Drive cemetery was used between the 2nd and 4th centuries.
+A cemetery active between the 2nd and 4th centuries was discovered at Driffield Terrace.
+Genome analysis of seven individuals discovered in the cemetery showed that six were consistent with indigenous Britons, with the seventh person may have originated from the Middle East.
+The study found that the genetic signature of the region had since changed possibly due to Anglo-Saxon migrations in the Early Middle Ages.
+Late Ebor Ware is a distinctive type of pottery made in York, that is thought to be evidence of the presence of North African people due to differences between other pottery wares typical of Roman Britain and similarities with ceramics found in North Africa.

 Changes in the layout of both the fort and colonia occurred in the late fourth century AD, suggested as representing a social change in the domestic lives of the military garrison here whereby they might have lived in smaller family groups with wives, children or other civilians.